piriya33/CDC_Wordpress/wp-content/plugins/ticker-ultimate/readme.txt

-=== Ticker Ultimate ===
+=== Post Ticker Ultimate ===
 Contributors: wponlinesupport, anoopranawat, pratik-jain
-Tags: wponlinesupport, ticker, news ticker, blog ticker, post ticker, ticker slider, ticker vertical slider, ticker horizontal slider
+Tags: ticker, news ticker, blog ticker, post ticker, ticker slider, ticker vertical slider, ticker horizontal slider, wponlinesupport
 Requires at least: 4.0
-Tested up to: 5.3.2
+Tested up to: 5.6.1
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add and display horizontal or vertical tickers on your website that work with WordPress posts and Custom Post Type with the help of shortcode.
+Add and display horizontal or vertical post ticker on your website that work with WordPress posts and Custom Post Type with the help of shortcode.
 Also work with Gutenberg shortcode block.

 == Description ==
 A very simple plugin to add and display horizontal or vertical tickers on your website that work with WordPress posts and Custom Post Type with the help of shortcode..